orbisgis/orbisgis-plugin_maven-archetype/README.md

 The first part can be created from this maven archetype.
 The second part would be created from GDMS archetype for exemple to write one or more custom SQL function(s).

+ ## OrbisGIS OSGi SQL Bundle Artchetype

+ osgi-sql contain the archetype to write your own SQL function and to expose it as a new service.
+ OrbisGIS will be noticed of this user-defined SQL function and add it in the current GDMS SQL Engine.